Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

         </div>
     </div>

-The (optional) second item in the array ref is the value, if any, that should populate the input tag.
+Here, the second item in the `text_field` array reference is a value that populates the `input`.

 #### Large input group